udohsolomon/My_python_deliberate_practice/README.md

 ## Motivation

-I mainly use Matlab extensively during my PhD program for different purposes; to carry out simulation, data analyses and visualization
+I mainly use Matlab extensively during my PhD program for different purposes; to carry out simulation, data analyses and visualization.
-[Language war] between Python and R is one of the most frequently discussed topics among the Data Scientists, and there doesn't seem to be a consensus on which one is better.
-Personally, I used both R and Python, but for very different purposes.
-I mainly use tidyverse packages (dplyr + ggplot2) to carry out data analyses and data visualization, while using Python for web scraping, task automations, and building [basic web applications in Flask].

 By now, I have a pretty good working knowledge of Matlab.
 There are obviously many more things that I can learn - in particular building and maintaining matlab mudules as well as more [advanced Matlab materials].
-Yet, the appeal of Python has always been there for me for a few reasons as I focus on machine learning and data science:
+However, the appeal to Python has always been there for me for a few reasons as I focus on machine learning and data science:

 * It's a general purpose programming language, so presumably it is a lot easier to learn good software engineering principles.
 (What are they though?)
 * Many of the [data stacks] are built using the tools in the Python ecosystem (ETL using Airflow, Front-end using Flask with RESTful API supports, Machine Learning using scikit-learn) - being able to use the same language for different parts of the data stack will bring prototypes closer to production.